MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-authentication-authorization/401-error-preauthentication-header.md

 `HKEY_CURRENT_USER/Software/Microsoft/Windows/CurrentVersion/Internet Settings/`

 > [!NOTE]
-> The registry key is one path; it has been wrapped for readability.
+> The registry key is a path; it has been wrapped for readability.

 Add the following registry values: